 Personally, I’d say that it goes beyond credit and the housing market – online advertising is in a boom period very reminiscent of that of the dot-com bubble, with VCs fighting each other to fund companies that don’t have a business model besides bringing a lot of visitors to their site (with the result that the business model becomes “build critical mass then sell advertising”).
 Whether the recession happens in the first few months of ’08 remains to be seen, but my guess is also that the recession is going to happen this year.
 And, though I’d prefer not to say this publicly, I’m afraid the tech sector may again be a leading cause of the next recession.

-Jonathan Dingel of Trade Diversion says the NYT’s conventional wisdom on international trade has some merits, despite the influential Dani Rodrik’s criticim of the New York Times’ attack on protectionist rhetoric.
+Jonathan Dingel of Trade Diversion says the NYT’s conventional wisdom on international trade has some merits, despite the influential Dani Rodrik’s criticism of the New York Times’ attack on protectionist rhetoric.
 This one’s for the advanced economists in the crowd.

 Charles Green of Trusted Advisor presents Customer Loyalty Meets Rate Tarts.
 “The buying and selling of â€œrelationshipsâ€â€”itâ€™s beyond absurd metaphors.”
 I’m a big fan of Charlie’s analysis, and this is a case in point.
 He’s running along the same lines as McGill University’s Henry Mintzberg, who was recently criticizing the trend towards downsizing for short-term savings as gutting a company.
 Charles shows the impact of related managerial theories on customer loyalty.

 Wayne Hurlbert presents Making business adjustments to fit the times, posted at Blog Business World.
 This item is a high-level management-oriented post.
-“The question arises frequently about how to make the necessary adjustments in a business to not be caught moving in the wrong direction.
+“The question arises frequently about how to make the necessary adjustments in business to not be caught moving in the wrong direction.
 The first step is to examine the economic climate with eyes wide open.”

 Ian Welsh presents Circuit City Reaps What It Sowed, posted at The Agonist.
 If you’re looking for a piece to make you think, Ian’s got you covered.
-“Bosses who think their organizational chart reflect the reality of how the job is done are almost always fooling themselves […]”.
+“Bosses who think their organizational chart reflects the reality of how the job is done are almost always fooling themselves […]”.
 Concise and intelligent, this is something word having a look at, particularly for anyone in management or aspirations to it.

 Yvonne DiVita presents An Open Letter to The World: How About This, posted at Lip Sticking.
 She’s like to know when merchants will say: “No, I will not disrespect this religious experience in the name of consumerism.”
 Quite an insightful read – particularly for the tie-in with religious intolerance.